19hours/sg-statutes/Acts/Tobacco (Control of Advertisements and Sale) Act.md

 13\.—(1) Every person who sells or offers for sale any tobacco product by retail (referred to in this section as the retailer) —

-(a) shall cause to be displayed suitable and sufficient number of notices of an adequate size or sizes in conspicuous positions in the premises or place where the product is sold, stating to the effect that the sale of any tobacco product to persons below the age of 18 years is prohibited by law; and
+(a) shall cause to be displayed suitable and sufficient number of notices of an adequate size or sizes in conspicuous positions in the premises where the product is sold, stating to the effect that the sale of any tobacco product to persons below the age of 18 years is prohibited by law; and

-(b) shall, if so directed by the Chief Executive, display such notices in such places, phrase them in such manner or cause them to be of such size, as the Chief Executive may consider fit.
+(b) shall, if so directed by the Chief Executive, display such notices in such premises, phrase them in such manner or cause them to be of such size, as the Chief Executive may consider fit.

 [4/2001]

-(2) The retailer may, subject to any direction that may be given by the Chief Executive under subsection (1)(b), in addition to such notices, adopt any means, method or device as he may think fit for bringing such prohibition to the attention of members of the public in the premisesor place.
+(2) The retailer may, subject to any direction that may be given by the Chief Executive under subsection (1)(b), in addition to such notices, adopt any means, method or device as he may think fit for bringing such prohibition to the attention of members of the public in the premises.

 [4/2001]